 Headaches are a real pain (insert eye-roll here).
 Many individuals suffer from them, and there are a variety of causes, symptoms, and treatment options.
-For some, they are a rare occurrence, while others deal with them on a weekly, or even daily, basis.
+For some, they are a rare occurrence, while others deal with them weekly or even daily.
 They can range from minor inconveniences to full-fledged life-changing afflictions.

-Determining which headache being dealt with takes a bit of research.
-Individuals suffering from headaches need to ask themselves these questions to determine if they are having a migraine, or experiencing a tension headache.
+Determining which headache is being dealt with takes a bit of research.
+Individuals suffering from headaches need to ask themselves these questions to determine if they are having a migraine or experiencing a tension headache.

 When in life did the headaches begin?
 According to the Mayo Clinic, migraines start in adolescence or early adulthood.
 In contrast, tension headaches can start at any time in a person’s life.
 If an adult just began suffering from headaches, they are most likely tension headaches.

 Where does it hurt?
+The location of the pain is a vital indicator of the type of headache.
 Migraines typically occur on one side of the head.
-Tension headaches affect both sides of the head and can produce a feeling of pressure at the forehead area.
-The location of the pain is a vital indicator of the type of headache.
+Tension headaches affect both sides of the head and can produce a feeling of pressure in the forehead area.

 What kind of pain is it?
 If it is a dull pain, a feeling of pressure, or tenderness around the scalp, it’s most likely a tension headache.
 If, on the other hand, the pain is throbbing or pulsing pain, it could be a migraine.
 Both headaches can offer up severe pain, just different types.